jkschulz/poems/haiku-code.md

 # haiku

-i like to write code
+i like to write code but sometimes I get frustrated

 especially javascript